Man charged with trying to set son on fire accused of choking...

 An unnamed victim told police Nelson, her boyfriend, had assaulted her and Christine Lynn Daniels, according to a criminal complaint.

-Daniels attempted to break up the fight, but Nelson allegedly punched her in the back of the head.
-Daniels, who said Nelson may have fractured her cheekbone, also told investigators Nelson had assaulted her and his girlfriend by choking and punching them.
+Daniels attempted to break up the fight, but she said Nelson punched her in the back of the head.
+She also stated Nelson may have fractured her cheekbone and told investigators Nelson had assaulted both her and his girlfriend by choking and punching them.

-The girlfriend added it was possible Nelson had a high-caliber pistol, but court document do not say a weapon was found on him when he was arrested.

 After police arrived at the scene, they said they could hear Nelson moving furniture in an apparent attempt to barricade himself in an apartment building.
 During the incident, officers were informed Nelson had made suicidal comments to his landlord, stating "he would not come down for law enforcement," who attempted to reach him by phone.